ielis/hpo-toolkit/docs/load-ontology.rst

 Ontology vs. minimal ontology
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-However, before jumping to the loading process, we should briefly mention the difference between :class:`hpotk.ontology.MinimalOntology` and :class:`hpotk.ontology.Ontology`.
-Simply put, the ontology keeps around full metadata of the ontology concepts, while the minimal ontology.
-Therefore, as a rule of thumb, `MinimalOntology` should be used in analyses that mostly use the ontology hierarchy, while `Ontology` is preferred for accessing term synonyms, cross-references, or term authors and external references, for instance, in natural language processing applications. `MinimalOntology` uses less RAM and the loading time is slightly shorter.
+Before jumping straight to code examples, we should briefly mention the difference between :class:`hpotk.ontology.MinimalOntology` and :class:`hpotk.ontology.Ontology`.
+Simply put, the `Ontology` keeps around full metadata of the ontology concepts, while `MinimalOntology` only manages a subset of the concept metadata.
+Therefore, as a rule of thumb, `MinimalOntology` should be used in analyses that mostly use the ontology hierarchy, while `Ontology` is preferred for accessing term synonyms, cross-references, or term authors and external references, for instance, in natural language processing applications.
+`MinimalOntology` uses less memory and the loading time is slightly shorter.

 .. note::